bontibon/prog3-marker/README.md

   - *integer* `maximum` (optional)
     - the maximum value that will be added/deducted for the rule or the rule's children
   - *integer* `value` (optional)
-    - the point value of the rule (can be positive or negative)
+    - the point value of the rule (can be positive or negative).
+Rules that have children cannot has this property.
+  - *integer* `child-count` (optional)
+    - the number of active children required to award the `child-bonus`.
+  - *integer* `child-bonus` (optional)
+    - the bonus value that will be applied to the final mark.

 ## License